oddbird/oddleventy/content/work/timedesigner.md

 since TimeDesigner launched,
 OddBird has continued
 to support the project.
-We have provided periodic maintenance and bug fixes -- though the site has needed relatively little.
+We have provided periodic bug fixes and maintenance -- though the site has needed relatively little.
-For three years,
 Tegy has been training school teams and scheduling engineers in organization design using TimeDesigner.
-As of 2021,
+After several years,
 we are excited to work with Tegy again to create Phase 2 of TimeDesigner, enabling more schools